RealismusModding/FS17_RM_soilCompaction/README.md

 Multiple passes with a cultivator will not have an increased effect.
 Only the first pass is accounted for the decompacting the soil.

-Cultivating oilseed radish that has grown will decompact the soil one addition level.
+Cultivating fully grown oilseed radish will decompact the soil one addition level.